Emission of pairs of Minkowski photons through the lens of the Unruh effect: Emission of pairs of Minkowski photons and the Unruh thermal bath

 \section{Emission of pairs of Minkowski photons and the Unruh thermal bath}

 We now turn to the investigation of the emission of pairs of Minkowski photons and its interpretation in the Rindler frame.
 For this purpose, let us consider the \textit{effective} interaction action

+in the radiation gauge, i.e., $A^0=0$ and $\mathbf{\nabla}\cdot\mathbf{A}=0$.
 We emphasize that we are interested here in the case where the energies of the emitted photons are much smaller than the electron’s rest mass $m$, allowing us to neglect back-reaction effects.
 This places us in a semiclassical regime, where the electron follows a well-defined trajectory, described by a classical ``scalar current'' $j(x)$, while the electromagnetic field, $\hat{A}_\mu$, is quantized.
-Note that $j(x) \propto e^2/m$, reflecting the fact that each $e^- \, \gamma \, e^-$ vertex contributes to the amplitude with an elementary charge factor $e$, while the propagator scales with $1/m$ at low energies.
+Note that $j(x) \propto e^2/m$, reflecting the fact that each $e^- \, \gamma \, e^-$ vertex contributes to the amplitude with an elementary charge factor $e$, while the propagator scales with $1/m$ at low energies (see Appendix~\ref{Appendix} for more details).

 Specifically, we aim to evaluate the probability of emitting pairs of photons in the inertial frame and examine how this process is perceived in the Rindler frame.
 The probability of emission of a pair of Minkowski photons $\ket{\lambda,\textbf{k};\lambda',\textbf{k}'}$ with three-momenta $\textbf{k}$ and $\textbf{k}'$, and physical polarizations $\lambda$ and $\lambda'$, respectively, at first order in perturbation theory, is